-- b.
-If the property goes under contract during the term of the listing agreement, the broker is entitled to the commission even if closing occurs after the end of listing period - c.
-Any broker who continues to actively represent a seller after the listing expires and prior to seller accepting an offer on the property will not be eligible for compensation [NCGS 93A-13] - d.
-Any agreement to amend or extend the listing period must be in writing to be enforceable - 5.
-Provide seller with a copy of the standard Offer to Purchase and Contract form at time of listing and familiarize seller with major provisions so seller knows what to expect before an offer is received - 6.
+- 5. Provide seller with a copy of the standard Offer to Purchase and Contract form at time of listing and familiarize seller with major provisions so seller knows what to expect before an offer is received - 6.
 Provide seller(s) a copy of the signed listing agreement within 3 days of receipt by broker [Rule 58A .0106(a)] - VIII.
-Working as a Limited Services Broker (Manual, Chapter 9, Limited Service Listing Contract, pp. 218-219) [Level 2] [Digital REM search for: limited services broker] - A. Limited Services Listing Contract - 1.
+Working as a Limited Services Broker (Manual, Chapter 9, Limited Service Listing Contract, pp. 216-218) [Level 2] [Digital REM search for: limited services broker] - A. Limited Services Listing Contract - 1.
 No standard limited services listing agreement form is currently provided by NC REALTORS®; consultation with a real estate attorney is recommended prior to drafting such an agreement for use - 2.
 Brokerage compensation is frequently a fixed or flat fee vs. a percentage of sales price - 3.
 May limit services, but generally should not limit legal duties per statute or NCREC rules - a.
 Clearly specify in writing what services will be provided - b.
-Clearly indicate services are limited to those described in the contract - B. Duties of under the Real Estate License Law, Commission Rules and the Common Law of Agency [NCGS 93A-6(a)(1-4, 7-8, 12-14); Rules 58A .0104, .0106, .0114, .0116, .0117] - 1.
+Clearly indicate services are limited to those described in the contract - B. Duties of Broker under the Real Estate License Law, Commission Rules and the Common Law of Agency [NCGS 93A-6(a)(1-4, 7-8, 12-14); Rules 58A .0104, .0106, .0114, .0116, .0117] - 1.
 Broker owes client skill, care and diligence - 2.
-Broker owes fiduciary duties under common law of agency

-- 3. Broker may not waive the duties to - a.
+Broker owes fiduciary duties to client under common law of agency - 3.
+Broker may not waive the duties to - a.
 Discover and disclose material facts to all parties [NCGS 93A-6(a)(1)] - i.
 Not limited to only material facts about the limited services being performed - ii.
 Applies to any fact related to the property or a principal's ability to perform - iii.
 Limited service agent should take reasonable steps to - assure accuracy of all advertised information (e.g., MLS entry) - discover and disclose material facts that would have been found by a reasonably prudent listing agent